nabeelvalley/docs/src/content/docs/dotnet/logging.md

 description: Logging and Logging Libraries for .NET
 ---

+---
+published: true
+title: Logging
+subtitle: Logging and Logging Libraries for .NET
+description: Logging and Logging Libraries for .NET
+---

 Logging can be done in a bunch of different ways, but the best one I've found this far is `Serilog`, and the setup is as follows:

 # Install Serilog